 We will first demonstrate how $\xi = (\tau, R, \theta, \phi)$ admits a $C^\infty$-coordinate singularity for $(M,g)$ in two familiar cases: (1) when $(M,g)$ is the Milne universe and (2) when $(M,g)$ is the open-slicing coordinate system for de Sitter space.
 Then we will show how $\xi = (\tau, R, \theta, \phi)$ admits a $C^0$-coordinate singularity for a class of inflationary spacetimes which we have dubbed `Milne-like.'
 The justification for calling these `inflationary' comes in Section \ref{horizon problem section} where we show that these spacetimes solve the horizon problem in cosmology.

-In section \ref{C2 section} we show that any Milne-like spacetime with a scale factor satisfying $a''(\tau) = \a\tau + O(\tau^3)$ does not admit curvature singularities.
+In section \ref{C2 section} we show that Milne-like spacetimes do not admit curvature singularities provided the scale factor satisfies $a''(\tau) = \a\tau + C \tau^3 + o(\tau^3)$ with $\a, C \in \R$.
 In section \ref{rigidity section} we show a rigidity result: if a Milne-like spacetime satisfies both the weak and strong energy conditions, then it must be the Milne universe.